-If the Course Add/Drop/Withdrawal Form is received after the add/drop period and after the end of the last day to withdraw with a grade of "W," as defined on the Academic Calendar, a grade of "F" (indicating course failure) will be recorded on the student's transcript.
+If the Course Add/Drop/Withdrawal Form is received after the add/drop period and after the end of the last day to withdraw with a grade of "W," as defined on the Academic Calendar, a letter grade based on performance will be recorded on the student's transcript.

-The date of submission of a completed form to the Office of the Registrar is used to determine how the withdrawal is processed (i.e., whether the grade is recorded as a "W" or an "F").
+The date of submission of a completed form to the Office of the Registrar is used to determine how the withdrawal is processed (i.e., whether the grade is recorded as a "W" or a letter grade).